NiYuan224/draft-ni-wimse-ai-agent-identity/draft-ni-wimse-ai-agent-identity.md

 * Attack Surface: The primary attack surface lies at the local environment,  focusing on two main risks.
 First is human-agent trust exploitation: an attacked or rogue agent may manipulate human users to approve malicious request.
+Second is the compromise of signing keys: if the owner’s local private keys are not protected by hardware (e.g., TPM), an attacker can forge approvals. agent may manipulate human users to approve malicious request.
 Second is the compromise of signing keys: if the owner’s local private keys are not protected by hardware (e.g., TPM), an attacker can forge approvals.

 ### Owner-Mediated (Gateway Mode)
 In this model, the owner acts as the supervisory gatekeeper between the proxy and the server.
 It inspects requests relayed by the proxy to ensure compliance with organizational policies, providing cryptographic binding only after approval.